sarmadsamad/Coinmarketcap/README.md

 ![Alt text](images/image-6.png)

-These two histogram show that the distribution of the average samples of the two populations is almost normal, so we can use the t-test, **but the variance of the two populations is not equal**, so we must use the **Welch t-test**, which does not require the variance of the two populations to be equal.
+These two histograms show that the distribution of the average samples of the two populations is almost normal, so we can use the t-test, **but the variance of the two populations is not equal**, so we must use the **Welch t-test**, which does not require the variance of the two populations to be equal.

 P-value: 2.4413785563638207e-06

-The null hypothesis in this test was that **the expected value of the average of the two populations is the same**, but according to the P value, we **can reject** this assumption.Therefore, Hossein's claim was wrong and the average percentage of using new programming languages in cryptocurrency projects is higher.
+The null hypothesis in this test was that **the expected value of the average of the two populations is the same**, but according to the P value, we **can reject** this assumption.
+Therefore, Hossein's claim was wrong and the average percentage of using new programming languages in cryptocurrency projects is higher.

 --------------------------------------------------------------------------------------------------
 #### Question 1 :